In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 - Web hosting and domain – $9.

 - Bookkeeping software – $12.
-I use FreshBooks and GoDaddy Bookkeeping since they both offer different services that I need.
+I use FreshBooks and GoDaddy Bookkeeping together for the added features.

-- MailChimp for newsletters – $45.
+- ConvertKit for newsletters – $99.
 I recently had to upgrade (again) to a higher tier since my subscriber list continues to grow.

 - Images for blog posts and ebooks – $10.
 This is a premium subscription I pay for from Death to the Stock Photo — and totally worth it.